vulkomilev/oumi/docs/user_guides/infer/infer.md

 Now that you've decided on the engine you'd like to use, you'll need to create a small config to instantiate your engine.

 All engines require a model, specified via {py:obj}`~oumi.core.configs.ModelParams`.
-Any engine calling an external API / service (such as Anthropic, Gemini, Open AI, or a self-hosted server) will also require {py:obj}`~oumi.core.configs.RemoteParams`.
+Any engine calling an external API / service (such as Anthropic, Gemini, OpenAI, or a self-hosted server) will also require {py:obj}`~oumi.core.configs.RemoteParams`.

 See {py:obj}`~oumi.inference.NativeTextInferenceEngine` for an example of a local inference engine.